Adaptation to the Range in $K$-Armed Bandits: Proof of Theorem : Existence of a Trade-Off

 \begin{remark} The proof above only exploits the fact that the upper end $M$ of the range is unknown: the alternative problems lie in $\cD_{m,M'}$ for some $M'$ that can be arbitrarily large.
 Yet, by definition of adaptation to the range, the strategy needs to guarantee $(M'-m) \, \Phi_{\free}(T)$ distribution-free regret bounds in that case.

 We may note that therefore, Theorem~\ref{thm:adaptive_lower_bound} also holds for the model of bounded distributions with a known lower end $m \in \R$ for the range:

-Definitions~\ref{def:free} and~\ref{def:dep} handle the case of $\Dmod_{-,+}$ but can be adapted in an obvious way to $\Dmod_{m,+}$ by fixing $m$, by having the strategy know $m$, and require the bounds to hold for all $M \in [m,+\infty)$ and all bandit problems in $\Dmod_{m,M}$, thus leading to the concept of adaptation to the upper end of the range. \end{remark}
+Definitions~\ref{def:free} and~\ref{def:dep} handle the case of $\Dmod_{-,+}$ but can be adapted in an obvious way to $\Dmod_{m,+}$ by fixing $m$, by having the strategy know $m$, and requiring the bounds to hold for all $M \in [m,+\infty)$ and all bandit problems in $\Dmod_{m,M}$, thus leading to the concept of adaptation to the upper end of the range.

+This observation is in line with the folklore knowledge that there is a difference in nature between dealing with nonnegative payoffs, i.e., gains, or dealing with nonpositive payoffs, i.e., losses, for regret minimization under bandit monitoring; see~\citet[Remark~6.5, page 164]{cesa2006prediction} for an early reference and~\citet{kwon2016gains} for a more complete literature review.
+Actually, $0$ plays no special role, the issue is rather whether one end of the payoff range is known. \end{remark}